mbokh/IFS-Research/README.md

 This software was developed in Python 3.7, but any reasonably close version should suffice.
 Additionally, it has dependencies on `opencv-python`, `matplotlib`, `numpy`, `scipy`, as well as their own dependencies

 In order to begin the processing, put the hyperspectral video (or a folder containing the frames) in the `sources` folder.
 The only scripts you need to directly interact with are in the top-level directory and are all prefixed with `main`.
-Open the script `mainExtractData.py` and edit this line: `video = VideoSource.VideoSource(filename="ENTER FILE NAME HERE", skip=0, end=-1, spectraStart=150, spectraEnd=1023, flipLR=True)` to put in the name of the video file in the filename argument.
+Open the script `mainExtractData.py` and edit this line: `video = VideoSource.VideoSource(filename="ENTER FILE NAME HERE", skip=0, end=-1, spectraStart=150, spectraEnd=1023, flipLR=calib.FLIP_SOURCES_LR)` to put in the name of the video file in the filename argument.
 In addition, specify the x range over which the spectral lines appear.
 These values do not have to particularly exact, they are simply used to isolate certain regions of the frames to look for either spectral lines or particles.
-Do not edit the `flipLR=True` parameter.
+The `flipLR` parameter itself should not be modified, it tells the code whether to flip the video horizontally to have increasing x correspond to increasing wavelength.
+To correctly set this, you can change the value at the top of the `backend/calib.py` file.
+The output bounding box data will be in reference to the (possibly) flipped video.

 Running this script will create a pickle file which contains all the useful information extracted from the video.
 Depending on how long / complex the video is, extraction could take over an hour, but it will print out its progress periodically.